Friday, June 18, 2021

 There was no tiny green man that showed up to help guide me through the tumultuous years which followed.
 No magical light-sword to help me fight the battles I would face in the coming days and weeks; decades even.

-But, there were some pretty special people that made difference where they could.
+But, there were some pretty special people that made a difference where they could.
 My Sunday School teacher, Harry Collins, took time to talk to me when I needed a man's voice.
-My fifth-grade teacher, Mrs. Meridith, was kind to me when she saw my tears.
+My fourth-grade teacher, Mrs. Meridith, was kind to me when she saw my tears.
 Scout leaders like Yeager, Price, Wilburn, Abernathy, and others showed me what being a man was all about.
 Teachers like Tom Cheatham.
 Pastors like Mike Harrison and Doc Shell showed me how to seek after God for my answers instead of man.
 My siblings: Kay, Wayne, Tim, and Danny, who did who knows what that I never saw or heard to take care of me, mom, and each other, as we clawed our way back to normal.

 I don't know that I ever reached normal.
 I wonder, often, what it would have been like to grow up with a father.
 I'll never know.
 I wonder what it would have been like for my children to grow up with a grandfather.
 They will never know.